uoft-lgcu/lgcu.ca/health.md

 If you have graduated, congratulations!
 If you still need health insurance, you can extend your GSU insurance plan for 12 months at the same rate.

 #### Travel:
 Before going on any international travel related to your work, the university requires you to have travel insurance.
-The GSU plan includes [full travel insurance](https://www.utgsu.ca/insurance/travel-insurance-emergency-medical-coverage/) for trips of up to 120 days that can cover you for conferences, research trips, or almost any other conceivable reason.
-Do not buy additional travel insurance!
+The GSU plan includes [full travel insurance](https://utgsu.ca/health-and-dental/travel-insurance/) for trips of up to 120 days that can cover you for conferences, research trips, many other reasons.

+Due to COVID-19, however, travel advisories and insurance coverage can change quickly.
+For this reason, we are **strongly recommending** that you verify your coverage before travelling outside of Canada.
+Check with the [Green Shield COVID-19 FAQ](https://support.greenshield.ca/SupportCentre/GreenShield/Home/DocumentsByTopic/region_coronavirus), as well as the Government of Canada [official travel advisories](https://travel.gc.ca/travelling/advisories) and [COVID-19 travel restrictions and advice](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html) for up-to-date information.

 #### Claiming the premium:
 Those who do not have medical expenses can currently still access their HCSA by submitting the cost of your GSU health care premium (listed among your fees on ROSI/Acorn) as a health expense to be reimbursed.
 The HCSA will not cover the full cost, but you may as well access the money since this is possible.